 Transmission during labour and delivery (intrapartum transmission)

-Scientists know that transmission occurs during delivery because:
+Scientists know that transmission occurs during birth because:

-- One in two babies who turn out to be infected test HIV negative in the first few days of life.
+- One in two babies who turn out to have HIV, test negative in the first few days of life.

 - Detecting HIV in babies increases rapidly during the first week of life.

-- Some newborn babies have an immune response similar when an adult first becomes infected.
+- Some new born babies have an immune response similar to when an adult first gets HIV.

 It is also shown by the success in preventing transmission:

-Transmission during labour and delivery happens when a baby passes through the birth canal.
+Transmission during labour and birth happens when a baby passes through the birth canal.
 This period has the highest risk of contact with the mother’s blood and genital secretions.

 The risk of transmission is increased in women not on ART if the baby takes a long time to be born after the membranes rupture (waters break).